konveyor/konveyor.github.io/content/blog/2025/kai-release-announcement/index.md

 author: SavithaRaghunathan, JonathanRecinos
 date: 2025-04-01
 description: >-
-    After months of ideas, development, and feedback from early users and contributors, we're excited to share the first official release of Konveyor AI 0.1.0
+    After months of ideas, development, and feedback from early users and contributors, we're excited to share the first official release of Konveyor AI 0.1.0.
+Please download it and try it out in your local environment.
+Report your issues and feature requests, and contribute fixes and documentation if you can!
 featured: true
 image: header.png
 tags: